 If You’ve Been Involved in a Truck Accident

 With the damages that occur in an 18 wheeler accident, you have enough to worry about.
-If you or a loved one has been injured in a truck accident, Hinkle Law Offices can step in and help you get the compensation that you need.
+If you or a loved one has been injured in a truck accident, Hinkle Law Offices, LLC. can step in and help you get the compensation that you need.
 We’ll handle the fact checking for you and ensure that your case is handled in a timely manner.

 Contact us today and begin your free case evaluation.
 Don’t let an 18 wheeler accident determine the rest of your life; let us help you get back on your feet.